Powerful pathways for healing: dance movement, art, and music for happy and productive living.

 - FIT invites the community to celebrate dance, music and the arts each year by open invitation to the International Dance and Music Festival and the FIT Dance Company performances.

-- FIT just launched an Integrative Wellness Minor in the School of Liberal Arts, which includes courses like "Happiness and Human Flourishing" and “Introduction to Dance Movement Therapy”.
+- FIT just launched an Integrative Wellness Minor in the School of Liberal Arts and Sciences, which includes courses like "Happiness and Human Flourishing" and “Introduction to Dance Movement Therapy”.

-- FIT offers a Dance Minor in the School of Liberal Arts, a 15 credit program that includes courses in the practice, theory and critical analysis of dance.
+- FIT offers a Dance Minor in the School of Liberal Arts and Sciences, a 15 credit program that includes courses in the practice, theory and critical analysis of dance.

 - FIT is expanding studies in the healing arts, providing students options where they may pursue a career in art, dance or music therapy and learn the healing effects of CAT to further their own personal growth and development.